-If this does still not resolve any complaint you may have, you may contact the Complaints and Compliance department of ICASA.
+If this does not resolve your complaint, you may contact the Complaints and Compliance department of ICASA.
 ICASA is the regulatory body of our industry and we are accountable to ICASA for all of our failings.
-Please see details below for more information about any complaints procedure.
+Please see details below for more information about our complaints procedures.

 1. Our Commitments to you as our customer

 Our customers are our business.
 We undertake to deal with you fairly, reasonably, honestly and in a commercially appropriate manner.

 We will treat you with dignity and respect and we trust you will afford us the exact same rights and obligations in the manner in which you treat us.

 We understand that when dealing with technology, failures happen.
 We will deal with them in a reasonable and expeditious manner.

 We understand that many failures often result from the failures of third party agents.
 We will always attempt to deal with them on your behalf to the best of our abilities.